Shengboj0324/Discrete-Fourier-Transform/README.md

 - N=32: ~0.23 ms
 - N=64: ~0.88 ms

-The quadratic scaling confirms our O(N²) complexity, making this implementation suitable for educational use and small to medium-sized signals.
+The quadratic scaling confirms O(N²) complexity, making this implementation suitable for small to medium-sized signals.

 ## Results and Analysis

-### Successful Validation

-All mathematical properties pass verification with numerical precision better than 10⁻¹⁰, demonstrating the accuracy of our implementation.
-The round-trip tests (DFT followed by IDFT) successfully reconstruct original signals across diverse test cases.

 ### Practical Examples